 Developing Rapid Remote Assessments of Oyster Reef Health and Biodiversity (2019-2020)

-This Bass Connections project team will develop, assess and improve tools for coastal conservation practices.
-The team has four research aims:
+This Bass Connections project team aimed to develop, assess and improve tools for coastal conservation practices.
+This team had three overall focuses.

 Fall 2019 – Summer 2020